Featured species: those @#%$$%@#$&^!! geese again!

 - Farmers are out in the fields, and if conditions are dry enough, will begin to plant hard corn, oats and spring wheat by the end of the month.

-- Through mid-April, Monarch Butterflies are steadily approaching, the Mason-Dixon Line.
+- Through mid-April, Monarch Butterflies are steadily approaching the Mason-Dixon Line, while one enterprising butterfly has been seen close to the Michigan/Ontario border.
 These are mostly the butterflies that overwintered in Mexico, and are now laying eggs on fresh Milkweed plants.
 It’s the next generation that will push its way north to us.
 Get ready to report your sightings later this spring.

-- This year, as of mid April, most Ruby-throated Hummingbirds are still holding below the Mason-Dixon Line, but a few intrepid birds are creeping north, with one reported from northeastern Indiana, and a couple in New England!
-(What were they thinking?)
-They generally arrive in southern Canada in early to mid-May (but occasionally in late April), so keep your eyes peeled and your feeders ready.
+- This year, as of mid-April, most Ruby-throated Hummingbirds are still holding below the Mason-Dixon Line, but a few intrepid birds are creeping north, with one reported from southeastern Minnesota! (what was it thinking?)
+There’s been one suspicious sighting in Mississauga (based on a feeder level going down), but they generally arrive in southern Canada in early to mid-May (but occasionally in late April), so keep your eyes peeled and your feeders ready.
 You can also learn more about how hummingbirds feed on both nectar and insects.

 - Remember, the Lyrids meteor shower can be seen peaking to the northeast before dawn on April 22nd.
 It has been observed for over 2600 years, but is generally weak (10-20 meteors/hour), with occasional years of higher frequencies.
 The locus, or radiant (scroll down) for this shower is between the star Vega and the constellation Hercules, and points back toward the constellation Lyra.
 This shower is caused by the debris trail of the comet Thatcher, and is best viewed after midnight and before sunrise from the 16th through the 25th.
 However, you can often see the odd Lyrid meteor before midnight.
 The comet was named in 1861, but won’t return until 2276.

-- Through late April, Mercury approaches the Pleiades soon after sunset, while the crescent moon ambles by Saturn, Mars, Venus and Jupiter during the mornings of April 24-27 (scroll down).
+- Through late April, the crescent moon ambles by Venus and Jupiter during the evenings of April 22-23, and approaches Mars on the 25th (scroll down).